IELTS Speaking Problem

 - Start imagination in English.

-In starting, the most effective way to overcome this dilemma is that
+In starting, the most effective way to overcome this dilemma of IELTS Speaking Problem is that

 - Keep practicing in front of the mirror.
 This works always.